bcgov/devops-platform-workshops/101-lab/content/08_persistent_storage.md

     ```oc:cli
     oc -n [-dev] rollout resume deployment/mongodb-[username]
     ```
-  - Check if a new deployment is being rollout.
+  - Check if a new deployment is being rolled out.
 If not, please do a manual deployment by clicking on `Deploy`
     ```oc:cli
       oc -n [-dev] rollout restart deployment/mongodb-[username]
     ```